Louis Gabriel: Historical backdrop

-Louis Gabriel's life also coincided with a crucial period when Gundagai was cemented into the Australian mythology through stories, poetry, events and reportage.
-He lived there when the town asserted itself, perhaps vaguely at first, to be typically Australian: democratic, equal, rugged and practical.
+Louis Gabriel's life also coincided with a period in which Gundagai became firmly embedded in Australian cultural mythology through stories, poetry, public events, and press coverage.
+He lived in the town during the years when Gundagai began to be portrayed, initially in a general sense, as embodying qualities later associated with Australian identity: democracy, egalitarianism, resilience, and practicality.

 Career

-He practiced in Gundagai from 1887 to his death in 1927.
-He became Gundagai Hospital's chief (and sole) medico in 1889.
-The 1890s depression hit the subscription-based funding of the hospital, and several disputes with the Management Committee led to his sacking.
-It was another five years before he regained the position, after an extended period of bitter conflict with fellow doctor and rival to the hospital position, Dr O'Dwyer.
-Louis Gabriel held this position until his death in 1927.
+Gabriel practised in Gundagai from 1887 until his death in 1927.
+He became the chief and at that time the sole medical officer of Gundagai Hospital in 1889.
+During the economic depression of the 1890s, the hospital’s subscription-based funding model came under strain, and disputes with the Management Committee resulted in his dismissal.
+After several years of conflict with a competing local doctor, O’Dwyer, Gabriel regained the position and held it until his death in 1927.

-Curiously his position as Government Medical Officer from 1893 had a profound influence on him.
-He championed the causes of Modern Medicine, not through surgery - his specialty - but through community and public health.
-He keenly, and to his cost, persistently advocated improved hygiene standards in food and water, in the maintenance of private and public spaces, and actions in the prevention of major diseases.
-He particularly campaigned for the introduction of reticulated water supplies, and greatest of all, construction of a new Gundagai Hospital based on modern medical principles.
-Noteworthy too was his demand that people of all races be equally treated in Gundagai Hospital, this at a time when Aboriginal people were largely forbidden town access.
+Gabriel’s appointment as Government Medical Officer in 1893 had a significant influence on his professional focus.
+Although trained in surgery, he became an advocate for public health and community hygiene.
+He repeatedly promoted higher standards in food and water safety, the maintenance of public and private spaces, and measures for the prevention of infectious disease.
+He was a consistent proponent of establishing a reticulated water supply for the town and, most notably, of constructing a new hospital built according to contemporary medical standards.
+He also argued that Gundagai Hospital should provide equal treatment to patients of all races, at a time when Aboriginal people were largely restricted from entering the town.

 Mrs Jessie Gabriel with her two daughters.

 Family and personal life

-Louis Gabriel was Catholic.
-His marriage, in 1891, to Jessie Walton ended in separation, early in 1911, and they had no children together.
-Jessie Violette Walton, née Young, was a widow, and had two daughters from her previous marriage.
+Gabriel was Catholic.
+His 1891 marriage to Jessie Walton ended in separation in early 1911.
+They had no children together.
+Jessie Violette Walton (née Young) was a widow with two daughters from her previous marriage.

 Death

-He died in Tumut hospital, on 10 February 1927.
-He had travelled to Tumut to have surgery for appendicitis, by the doctor working there, in whom he had confidence.
-Although he survived the operation, he died within days.
-He was buried in the Catholic section of Gundagai cemetery.
+Gabriel died at Tumut Hospital on 10 February 1927.
+He had travelled to Tumut to undergo surgery for appendicitis by a doctor in whom he had confidence.
+Although he survived the operation, he died a few days later.
+He was buried in the Catholic section of the Gundagai cemetery.